jackbrighton/cp-pmp-docs/add-pmp-content-to-a-program-page.md

 * You can combine Text search and Tags to filter stories even further.
 * Note also that different producers use Tags in different ways, so a search for stories by Tags may produce inconsistent or incomplete results.

 Your search may turn up no stories or too many stories.
-You can adjust your search and hit the Search button again as needed.
+You can always adjust your search and update the settings for the Query.

 ###Ways to super-fine-tune a PMP search